ZTF SN Ia DR2: Peculiar velocities impact on the Hubble diagram: Test on simulations

 We notice that in Fig.~\ref{fig:simM0} the central value of $\langle M_0\rangle$ is biased compared to the simulation input value with a difference of $\Delta M_0 = \langle M_0 \rangle - M_{0, \mathrm{fid}} \sim (-8 \pm 2) \times 10^{-3}$ mag.
-This bias could be the result of correlations of the velocity field between the different mocks that originates from the same N-{\it body} simulated box.
-In order to study this effect we run a fit of the Hubble diagram without the effects of velocities by using the cosmological redshifts $z_\mathrm{cos}$.
-Results are shown in Fig.~\ref{fig:M0velcorr}.
+This bias could be the result of correlations of the velocity field between the different mocks that originate from the same N-{\it body} simulated box.
+In order to study this effect, we ran a fit of the Hubble diagram without the effects of velocities by using the cosmological redshifts, $z_\mathrm{cos}$.
+The results are shown in Fig.~\ref{fig:M0velcorr}.
 By correcting the velocities, the bias is reduced to $\Delta M_0 \sim (-2.0 \pm 0.6) \times 10^{-3}$ mag.
 This effect could be explained by the fact that the realizations may be slightly correlated due to large modes inside the full OuterRim box.
-We understand the remaining small bias as first manifestations of the sample selection bias, also known as Malmquist bias, that arises from higher sampling of brighter objects when distance increase.
-However, this bias does not affect the results on one measurement since it is compatible within 1$\sigma$ with respect to the average uncertainty $\langle \sigma_{M_0}^2\rangle^{1/2}$.
+We understand the remaining small bias to be the first manifestation of the sample selection bias, also known as Malmquist bias, which arises from higher sampling of brighter objects when the distance increases.
+However, this bias does not affect the results on one measurement since it is compatible within 1$\sigma$ with respect to the average uncertainty, $\langle \sigma_{M_0}^2\rangle^{1/2}$.

-The results on the comparison between the standard deviation of all the fitted parameters across the 27 ZTF survey realizations and the average uncertainties from the fit are summarized in Table~\ref{tab:simscatters}.
-From these results we find that in the case of the ZTF sample, in the low-redshift regime, diagonal error terms are not sufficient to take into account the impact of PVs.
+The results of the comparison between the standard deviation of all the fitted parameters across the 27 ZTF survey realizations and the average uncertainties from the fit are summarized in Table~\ref{tab:simscatters}.
+From these results, we find that in the case of the ZTF sample in the low-redshift regime, diagonal error terms are not sufficient to take into account the impact of PVs.